CarlBaines/CarlBaines/README.md

-Hello, my name is Carl and I am a student who is currently studying T-Level Digital Production, Design and Development (Level 3) at Middlesbrough College.
+Hello, my name is Carl and I am a student who is currently studying Computer Science, BSc (Hons) at Teesside University.
 I have an interest in a number of areas of computing, particularly web design and development.
-The programming language that I am most experienced in at the moment is Python, however I am learning C# and SQL for the occupational specialism that I have to complete for the second year of my course.
+I have had experience in a number of different programming languages including Python, C# and SQL.
+Currently, I am studying Java at university.

 Languages currently studying:
 <br>